heidihuang-wav/quartz/content/Biology/What the heck is CRISPR?.md

 - Diary
 ---
 ## Foreword
-I've just now realized I *can* learn about molecular biology on my own outside the lab (duh lol).
+So, I *can* learn about molecular biology on my own outside the lab (duh lol).

 I say I study Molecular and Cell Biology (MCB) and Public Health at UC Berkeley, so it's time to act like it.
-I have the privilege of joining a lab at the Innovative Genomics Institute next month, so I hope to go all in on MCB research for the next 2 years, at the very least.

 I hope learning more about relevant MCB topics on my own will allow me to:
 1. 🌟 ask better questions, form more connections among different areas of knowledge